Data Breach Response Plan

 1. NCS experiences data breach or a data breach is suspected: an NCS staff member may discover this, or another party or system may alert an NCS staff member.

-When an NCS staff member discovers a known or suspected data breach they should immediately notify the NCS Executive Director or in her absence the NCS Accountant.
+When an NCS staff member discovers a known or suspected data breach they should immediately notify the NCS Executive Director or in their absence the NCS Accountant.
 Complete and provide as much information in the “DATA BREACH ASSESSMENT REPORT” (see attachment A).
 Include the time and date the known or suspected breach was discovered, the type of personal information involved, the cause and extent of the breach, and the context of the affected information and the breach.

-2. Any immediate steps available to contain the breach must be identified and implemented in discussion with the Executive Director or in her absence the NCS Accountant.
+2. Any immediate steps available to contain the breach must be identified and implemented in discussion with the Executive Director or in their absence the NCS Accountant.
 Reducing the scale and impact of a data breach can prevent the need for notification to the Office of the Australian Information Commissioner (OAIC).
-All known or suspected data breaches must be notified internally to the NCS Executive Director or in her absence the NCS Accountant.
+All known or suspected data breaches must be notified internally to the NCS Executive Director or in their absence the NCS Accountant.

 Assessment of the breach

 3. Not all data breaches are notifiable.
-If, after an initial investigation, the Executive Director or in her absence the NCS Accountant, suspects a notifiable data breach may have occurred, a reasonable and expeditious assessment must be undertaken to determine if the data breach is likely to result in serious harm to any individual affected.
+If, after an initial investigation, the Executive Director or in their absence the NCS Accountant, suspects a notifiable data breach may have occurred, a reasonable and expeditious assessment must be undertaken to determine if the data breach is likely to result in serious harm to any individual affected.

 5. There will then be an evaluation of the scope and possible impact of the breach.
-The Executive Director or in her absence the NCS Accountant, will assess if a breach is likely to be notifiable and ensure appropriate actions including reporting to the Office of the Australian Information Commissioner (OAIC).
+The Executive Director or in their absence the NCS Accountant, will assess if a breach is likely to be notifiable and ensure appropriate actions including reporting to the Office of the Australian Information Commissioner (OAIC).
 An assessment of a known or suspected breach must be conducted expeditiously and where possible should be completed within 30 days.

 6. In all cases the assessment will identify what actions must be taken.
 These will be documented and acted upon as soon as possible.